Medically reviewed by Drugs.com. Last updated on March 20, 2020.

 When to see a doctor

-The genetic mutation turns normal, healthy cells into abnormal cells.
+The mutation turns normal, healthy cells into abnormal cells.
 Healthy cells grow and multiply at a set rate, eventually dying at a set time.
 Abnormal cells grow and multiply out of control, and they don't die at a set time.
 The accumulating abnormal cells form a mass (tumor).
 Cancer cells invade nearby tissues and can separate from an initial tumor to spread elsewhere in the body (metastasize).

 Factors that increase the risk of endometrial cancer include: